syncfusion-content/wpf-docs/wpf/SfTimePicker/Localization.md

 ## Creating Resource file and adding value to the resource string based on Culture

-Add a resource file(.resx) in the application and assing key values to the resource string based on the culture.
+Add a resource file(.resx) in the application and assign key values to the resource string based on the culture.
 Refer below screenshot,

 ![](Localization-images/localization-img1.png)